• Skip to primary navigation

 • ASE Coordinator Sub-Committee Chair

-• Attendance at annual ASE Coordinator Program Track (max.
+• Attendance at the annual ASE Coordinator Program Track (max.
 3 credits)

 • Departmental, institutional, or non-ASE national presentation (max.
 3 credits)

-• Hold a leadership role on a committee within coordinator’s institution
+• Hold a leadership role on a committee within the coordinator’s institution

 • Professional development: attend qualifying workshops or seminars (max.
 3 credits)